mlan/docker-kopano/README.md

 ## Enabling IMAP, POP3 and ICAL

 By default the [IMAP](https://www.atmail.com/blog/imap-commands/) and POP3 services are disabled for all users.
 Set the environment variable `DISABLED_FEATURES=` to an empty string to enable both IMAP and POP3 for all users.
+You can override this setting for each user independently by enabling or disabling features in the LDAP directory server see, [Setup an LDAP directory server](#setup-an-ldap-directory-server).

 #### `DISABLED_FEATURES`